 However, not all customer premises may be On-Net for a specific Tier 1 ISP.
 If a location is Off-Net, the Tier 1 ISP does not have direct network access to that building or site.
 In these situations, the Tier 1 ISP must partner with a local Last Mile provider that can deliver the ISP’s services to the end user.
 This collaboration can introduce additional complexity and potential variability in service quality, as the Last Mile delivery depends on a separate entity’s infrastructure.

-In summary, Tier 1 ISPs form the backbone of the internet, and their role in enterprise networking is indispensable.
-They offer reliable and high-speed internet connectivity and provide the resilience, dispersion, diversity, and Last Mile solutions enterprises require in today’s increasingly interconnected world.
+Tier 1 ISPs form the backbone of the Internet, and their role in enterprise networking is indispensable.
+They offer reliable, high-speed internet connectivity and provide the resilience, dispersion, diversity, and Last-Mile solutions enterprises require in today’s increasingly interconnected world.